-When chart itself can convey the message so beautifully how about adding animation to the chart!
+When the chart itself can convey the message so beautifully, how about adding animation to the chart!
 Animation?
 Yes, we can add animation to the charts that we create.

-Chart Animation requires exclusive VBA knowledge and master that advanced VBA skills are not a walk in the park, it requires special dedication in learning those coding skills.
+Chart Animation requires complete VBA knowledge, and master that advanced VBA skills are not a walk in the park; it requires special dedication in learning those coding skills.
 Feeding your VBA animation chart is too much to digest at the moment, so we will show you how to create animated charts in excel without VBA coding.
 Read on.

-Charts are like a beautiful garden in the city and adding animation to the chart is the beautiful flower in the garden.
-Telling the story behind the data through animation goes a long way in holding on to the user attention for a long time.
+Charts are like a beautiful garden in the city, and adding animation to the chart is the lovely flower in the garden.
+Telling the story behind the data through animation goes a long way in holding on to the user’s attention for a long time.
 Static charts are just enough to convey the message without any suspense but adding animation to the chart just good enough to play with the emotions of the audience.

 How to do Animation in Excel Chart?

 Let’s build the Animation Chart with excel without the help of VBA coding.